-- 1. 2019 data needs

-- Natural gas

-- Electricity

-- VMT per household

-- Water use

-- Waste data MSW, recyclables, compost

-- 2. Other opportunities to further refine

-- Is natural gas the only fuel combusted in RF?
-Any diesel or other?

-- Is there a regional travel model for RF?

-- Did we want to include emissions from freight trains through RF?

-- What landfill and waste facilities does our waste go to?

-- What is our water treatment facility?
-Is it possible to source numbers from the village if not available publicly?

-- What is the acreage of forest in RF?
+- Define KPIs for three of the six RFSC core strategies and work with the project owners to define measurable goals that ladder up to the KPIs - o Replace fossil fuel sources with renewable energy. - o Reduce waste & increase waste diversion. - o Sequester carbon & enhance support for eco-systems. - Continue to refine and update the greenhouse gas inventory.
+Identify initiative impacts on inventory to continue to track year over year change. - o 2019 data needs - Natural gas - Electricity - VMT per household - Water use - Other opportunities to further refine. - o Is natural gas the only fuel combusted in RF?
+Any diesel or other? - o Is there a regional travel model for RF? - o Did we want to include emissions from freight trains through RF? - Is it possible to source water numbers from Stickney water treatment from the village if not available publicly? - O What is the acreage of forest in RF?
 Or should we use web modeling?